AFE123x/procure-sophisticated-allocable-quantity/README.md

 # procure-sophisticated-allocable-quantity
-**Custom Malloc: Luxurious Allocator**
+*this is a repository that holds our custom malloc but everything below this line is fabricated* **Custom Malloc: Luxurious Allocator**

 Welcome to Custom Malloc - where memory allocation meets opulence and sophistication.
 This exquisite implementation of malloc surpasses mere functionality; it delivers a lavish experience for your memory allocation needs.
 Prepare to indulge in the epitome of elegance as you explore the unparalleled features and luxurious craftsmanship of our bespoke allocator.